 Your gut may fail to be compatible with the ketogenic diet since it had been used to your regular high carb diet.
 Therefore, you may have some digestive problems when you start keto dieting.
 As illustrated by Men’s Health, some of these problems may include diarrhoea, constipation, and stomach pains.

 You must take foods rich in fibre and lots of water to offset these digestive issues.
-Fortunately, these digestive problems only occur during the first few days of ketosis; then they end.
+Fortunately, these digestive problems only occur during the first few days of the ketogenic diet; then they end.